0HyperCube/Hangman/README.md

 ## Hangman

 This is a website created in [Rust](https://www.rust-lang.org/) with the [Tide](https://docs.rs/tide/) networking framework.
-The frontend is done in vinilla javascript.
+The frontend is done in vanilla javascript.
 There is just one html file and communication during the game is done through [GraphQL](graphql.org).

 ### Running & Editing